nixworks/public/news/2013/06/11/README.md

 ##### Louisville, Kentucky
 ### [A charter bus carrying a group of students from a Louisville, Kentucky high school to Eastern Kentucky University crashes on the return trip to Louisville, injuring 35 people in all. ](/news/2013/06/11/a-charter-bus-carrying-a-group-of-students-from-a-louisville-kentucky-high-school-to-eastern-kentucky-university-crashes-on-the-return-trip.md)
-_Context: Eastern Kentucky University, high school, Louisville, Kentucky_
+_Context: high school, Louisville, Kentucky, Eastern Kentucky University_

 ##### European Union
 ### [European Union officials send a letter to U.S. attorney general Eric Holder with seven detailed questions requesting concrete explanations about the country's data snooping programs and how it affects EU citizens ahead of a meeting in Dublin this Friday. ](/news/2013/06/11/european-union-officials-send-a-letter-to-u-s-attorney-general-eric-holder-with-seven-detailed-questions-requesting-concrete-explanations-a.md)